Sergei Ivanov

-Youth, education, and early career
+Youth, education and early career

 Ivanov was born on 31 January 1953 in Leningrad.
-In 1975, he graduated from the English translation branch of the Department of Philology at Leningrad State University, where he majored in English and Swedish.
-In the late 1970s, Ivanov began a career spanning two decades on the staff of the external intelligence service.
-In 1976, he completed postgraduate studies in counterintelligence, graduating from Higher Courses of the KGB in Minsk.
+In 1975 he graduated from the translators' faculty of the Department of Philology at Leningrad State University, where he majored in English and also studied Swedish.
+In his fourth year, Ivanov undertook an internship at the Polytechnic of West London.
+Upon graduating, Ivanov worked in the First Directorate of the KGB in Leningrad and Leningrad Oblast in 1976–1977, where he became a friend of Vladimir Putin, then a colleague of his.
+In 1976 he underwent KGB training in Minsk, and in 1982 he graduated from the Red Banner Institute of the KGB in Moscow.